Opinion

 1

-Mike Nawrot over 12 years ago
+Mike Nawrot almost 13 years ago

 First, you claim that there are problems with fusion that can never be solved, then you claim that there are problems with fission, but that's cool, because if we pour enough money and resources into it, we can fix it.
 And you call people pessimistic, while in fact being a massive pessimist yourself.
 This article is a brilliant demonstration of bigoted irony and hypocrisy.
 Claiming that fusion is too hard and not worth pursuing is incredibly pessimistic.
 What feats of science were ever easy and obvious?
 You know, fission just fell out of the sky and implemented itself with absolutely no struggle.
 Modern gasoline engines: if you saw the first one of those, you'd say "it's only 1 efficient, there's no way that will ever be any good, don't waste your time."
 It's hypocritical word vomit like this that pointlessly bashes electric cars, fusion, wind power, fission, and other forms of technological progress and discourages the uninformed reader from learning more about what is actually going on.